Tochukz/Applied-ASP.NET-4-in-context/README.md

 To get cyclic number of 0, 1, 2, 3, 0, 1, 2, 3 etc just change the denominator to 4 like this `console.log(x % 4)`

 ### Chapter 16: Customizing Web Form Controls
+There are four ways to customize the Web Form controls system:
+1. User Controls
+2. Control Templates
+3. Control Adapters
+4. Custom Controls
+You can use these features to get fins-grained control over the HTMLL that is emitted and the properties and events that are defined - all while still getting the benefits of the Web Forms design tools.

 __Creating a User Control__
 _User Controls_ can be helpful when you have a block of markup that you want to use throughout your application.
 _User Controls_ are `.ascx class` files.

+__Using Control Templates__
+Some Web Controls that support templates includes _Menu_, _SiteMapPath_, and _Wizard controls_.
+Many of the other template-enabled controls, such as _GridView_ and _ListView_ are rich data controls.

+__Using Control Adapters__
+A _control adapter_ is a mechanism designed to deal with differences between browsers, but we can co-opt it to gain wider influence over a control.
+To create a _control adapter_, we must override three methids from the _WebControlAdapter_ class: _RenderBeginTag_, _RenderEndTag_, and _RenderContents_.

+__Creating Custom Controls__
+You can group and extend existing web controls using _user control_ and you can take responsibility for the HTML that a control renders using an _adapter_.
+But if you want to create an entirely new kin of element, then you need to create a _custom server control_.

+### Chapter 17: Validating Form Data

 ## PART V: Wrapping Up

 ### Chapter 32: Preparing a Server for Deployment